 If you’re a student at Huddersfield, you’ll want more than just cheap drinks – you want atmosphere, good music, somewhere you feel welcome, maybe somewhere to dance, maybe somewhere to chill.
 Huddersfield delivers a nice mix: lively bars, cosy pubs, cocktail spots, retro joints, and places that’ll become your “go-to” after lectures.
-Below are some of the top spots for students in 2025, with what makes each one special, where they are, and why you might love going there.
+Below are some of the top spots for students, with what makes each one special, where they are, and why you might love going there.

 1. The Grove